 Mold thrives in damp conditions and can grow in the tiniest places within the recesses of the major appliances in your home.
-It is attracted to moisture and can grow inside your refrigerator, dishwasher, or washing machine without you even realizing it.
+It is attracted to moisture and can grow inside your refrigerator, dishwasher, or washing machine without realizing it.

 While it may seem counterintuitive to clean the machines that clean other items in your home, regular inspection and thorough cleaning of those appliances can prevent the spread of dangerous mold spores.